industry Insights

 From Visibility to Power: What Stuart Hall Offers Progressive Organisations

 This blog uses Stuart Hall’s idea of “The Great Moving Right Show” to help leaders and organisations see the landscape they are actually operating in, not the one they assume they’re in.
 It shows why many progressive campaigns struggle to gain traction—not because their aims are wrong, but because they don’t yet work at the level of deep common sense that Hall describes.
-We offer a way to rethink strategy: from short‑term visibility to long‑term shifts in narrative, alliances and organisational practice, and from reacting to the Right’s agenda to designing “flank‑turning” strategies that open up different horizons of possibility.

 Read More